 It seems that the effective range is between 45-60 degrees Fahrenheit.
 This is cool to touch, not cold.
 For reference, most water fountains and cold tap water is set between 40-50 degrees.
 It is also ideal to cool both palms at the same time as maximizing the surface area will create a greater amount of cooled blood recirculating back to the body.
 Finally, do not tightly squeeze the palm cooling device as that compression could also prevent blood from flowing through the AVAs underneath.

-Palm Cooling Protocols for Performance Athletes
+Palm Cooling for Performance Enhancement

 Now that you know about the science, physiology, research, and real-world applications of palm cooling work, let’s now discuss how to implement palm cooling into your training or competition.